-Optimize Images Using EWWW Image Optimizer Plugin shows you how to set up a special effect on the first letter of your content.
+Optimize Images Using EWWW Image Optimizer Plugin post shows you how to quickly optimize your images through Media in admin.

-Latest News: I have changed some of the wording.
+Latest News: I have changed some wording and added the changelog.

-Nowadays many are spending plenty of time in making their WordPress websites fast for SEO purposes and to keep Google happy.
+Nowadays many website owners are spending a lot of time making sure their WordPress websites is fast for SEO purposes.
+This keeps search engines like Google happy.
 One area that some keep forgetting is the optimization of their images.
 These instructions will help you to optimize your images using EWWW plugin.

 Information: These instructions are based on the EWWW default settings.
-I did not make any changes to the default settings when I installed the plugin.
-You might choose to make changes to the settings for optimizing your images.
+I did not make any changes to the default settings after I installed the plugin.
+You might choose to make some changes yourself to better optimize your images.

 What You Need: